 Thank you to our 2017 volunteer auditor: Lyn Harvey prepared an audit report with a suggestion to obtain receipts for meeting expenses and the attendance list.

-Secretary Report - Beth Waitrovich.

-ESP (Michigan Alpha Psi) chapter highlights

-Took minutes and prepared them for distribution

-Updates the ESP website as necessary

-Updated all email list

-Reached out to Life members who were not on the email list to obtain email addresses

-Prepared documents for proposed by law changes

 Historian Report – Emily Proctor (In Memoriam)

-Emily provided the membership with a memoriam of ESP members that passed away during the year.
-Written report attached.
+Emily provided the membership with a memoriam of ESP members that passed away during the year including: Hal Hudson, Keith Lamkin, Tom Schneider and Doris Wetters.

 Bylaws Changes:

 Beth Waitrovich gave the members a report on all proposed bylaws changes.
 After the report, members were given the opportunity to commend on the proposal.
 A motion and second were made and the motion was approved unanimously.